A children's book review blog

 Hello from Bookish Dad

-I want to write the reviews I actually want to read.
 That means honest.
 That means the length the book deserves, which is sometimes two paragraphs and sometimes two thousand words.
-That means telling you when a book is good, when it's bad, and when it's only good because I read it as a kid and my brain has marinated in nostalgia for thirty years and I can no longer be trusted.
+That means telling you when a book is good.
+When it's bad.
+And when it's only good because I read it as a kid and my brain has been marinating in nostalgia for thirty years and I can no longer be trusted.
 I'll flag that last one.
 I think it's important to flag that one.
+Plenty of books I loved at seven turn out, when I read them out loud at thirty-eight, to be doing nothing — they were carried entirely by the small version of me who didn't know any better.
+That's worth saying out loud.

 I will have opinions.
 I will share them plainly.
 I do voices when I read aloud and I am not embarrassed about it, and I bring roughly the same energy to writing about these books.
 I'm not a professional critic.
 I'm a guy who has read The Very Hungry Caterpillar approximately one billion times and has, against my own better judgment, developed thoughts.

-Okay.
 Onto the books.